JrCab22/osticket-prereqs/README.md

     - Name Helpdesk
     - Default email (receives email from customers)

-15) Download and install Heidi SQL then open and do the following:
+15) Open Heidi SQL and do the following:
     - Create a new session
     - Connect to the session
     - Create a database name osTicket